 - We promote, advocate for, and are committed to, exemplifying and evolving GIPA/MEPA, the Hepatitis C Manifesto and Nothing About Us Without Us principles.

-- We advocate for change at provincial and federal levels.*
+- We advocate for change and adequate sector funding at provincial and federal levels.*

 - We enhance and represent the community voice on a provincial and national level *